 Easter is almost here and THANK GOODNESS!
 I’m ready to bite the ears off chocolate bunnies and see fuzzy newborn chicks and set the table in pretty pastels for a special dinner celebrating our favourite Spring holiday.
 But I think I have the most fun (next to decorating eggs) building Easter baskets for my kids.
 Usually a few little treats tucked around a special chocolate bunny — smaller treats when the kids were smaller, and now a little more substantial.
 Mainly because I find so many cute things they’d like and I CANNOT RESIST.
 But also because I want them to really value what they get and enjoy it for a while.
 Today I’ve got some ideas for an Easter basket I made with my tween in mind but older and younger kids might like them just as much too. … A tisket, a tasket: Five things for your tween’s Easter basket

-Penguin Random House Canada sent me the books in this post for review purposes.
+Penguin Random House sent me The Home Edit in exchange for an honest review.
 All opinions are my own.

 I was trying to remember the last time our house felt organized, and I think we reached peak domestic efficiency just before baby.
 A rainbow of impossibly tiny outfits ordered by size and colour hung in the closet.
 Neat rows of diapers stood at attention in a cloth-lined wicker basket on the change table.
 Receiving blankets went in another basket; lotions and potions huddled together on a tray.
 There was a place for everything and everything in its place.
 It was a thing of beauty. … The Home Edit: A Guide to Organizing and Realizing Your House Goals + Win a copy!